-Local fishers use ancestral methods, such as the mallorquín – three panels of netting tied to a line of buoys – or the nasa, a cylindrical chicken-wire or wooden trap with a funnel submerged in the water.
-But lower fish counts mean fishers must venture into deeper waters or innovate techniques to catch the species coveted at seafood shops.
+Local fishermen use ancestral methods, such as the mallorquín – three panels of netting tied to a line of buoys – or the nasa, a cylindrical chicken-wire or wooden trap with a funnel submerged in the water.
+But fewer fish mean they must venture into deeper waters, making it difficult to keep up the craft.

 Coraly Cruz Mejías, GPJ Puerto Rico

-Commercial fishing activity in mid-2018 was estimated to hover at 66% of the levels before Hurricane Maria, a devastating storm that pummeled Puerto Rico and Dominica in September 2017.
-One of the worst natural disasters to hit the region, it directly and indirectly killed almost 3,000 people in Puerto Rico alone.
-The storm destroyed the power grid, ruined communication networks and triggered over 40,000 landslides.
+The industry continues to suffer.
+Commercial fishing activity in mid-2018 hovered at 66% of the levels before Hurricane Maria, one of the worst natural disasters to hit the region.
+The storm, which pummeled Puerto Rico and Dominica in September 2017, killed thousands, destroyed the power grid, ruined communication networks and triggered over 40,000 landslides.

-Fishers also are limited to the waters administered by the Puerto Rico Department of Natural and Environmental Resources, which extend about 10 miles from the low-tide mark.
+Fishermen also face logistical challenges.
+They’re limited to the waters administered by the Puerto Rico Department of Natural and Environmental Resources, which extend about 10 miles from the low-tide mark.
 Anything beyond this area is controlled by the United States government.

 Coraly Cruz Mejías, GPJ Puerto Rico

-These boundaries present another problem for the region’s fishers.
 U.S. commercial fishing fleets hunt the Atlantic for tuna, marlin and swordfish.
-That means these fish never arrive on the Puerto Rican coast, says Jannette Ramos García, a marine advisor with the University of Puerto Rico’s Sea Grant College Program, which operates with federal funds from NOAA.
+That means these fish never arrive on the Puerto Rican coast, says Jannette Ramos García, a marine advisor with the University of Puerto Rico’s Sea Grant College Program, which operates with federal funds from the oceanic administration.

 “The permits to extract fish from [the open ocean] are awarded by the federal government … and none of the individuals who have these permits are from here,” Esteves Amador says.

-Some artisanal fishers have given up and embraced dive fishing.
+Some artisanal fishermen have given up and embraced dive fishing.
 It costs less and involves an easier training process, Ramos García says.
-Artisanal fishers need specific tools, and people tend to learn the skills when they’re children.
-Dive fishers go underwater to look for certain types of fish.
+Artisanal fishermen need specific tools, and people tend to learn the skills when they’re children.

-For artisanal fishing to survive, more young people need to see themselves as entrepreneurs, says Daniel Matos Caraballo, biologist and head researcher at the Department of Natural and Environmental Resources’ Fisheries Research Laboratory.
-Right now, he says, the average age of artisanal fishers is about 48.
+For the craft to survive, more young people need to see themselves as entrepreneurs, says Daniel Matos Caraballo, biologist and head researcher at the Department of Natural and Environmental Resources’ Fisheries Research Laboratory.
+Right now, he says, the average age of artisanal fishermen is about 48.

-Vélez, 36, is young for the profession.
+Vélez is young for the profession.
 He throws his mallorquín carefully from the boat to avoid damaging both the reefs and the net.
 Making a mallorquín from scratch can take nearly a week.
-Vélez uses a 600-foot-long net, which can cost between $700 and $800 in materials ordered from the U.S.
+Vélez uses a 600-foot-long net, which can cost between $700 and $800.